 The Management Team (Back Office) is based in the Nordic and is responsible for project management, marketing, financial management, and corporate partnerships.

-Wenjing Yang (Co-Founder): Wenjing has 3-year project experiences in the field of social innovation in East Africa and China.
+Wenjing Yang (Head of CIS): Wenjing has 3-year project experiences in the field of social innovation in East Africa and China.
 Before starting CIS, she collaborated with a research group for social economy and enterprise in Taiwan, and co-published papers under this topic in both Indonesia (2014) and Macau (2015).
 Wenjing has also been involved in NGO in Kenya since 2016.
 Currently, she is overseeing the strategic partnership and day-to-day operations of CIS.

 Chung Tsz Chung (Project Manager): Chung is well-versed in managing projects under developing countries settings, he spent 6 months in Sudan and another 6 months in Egypt.
 He has previously worked with 2 social-inclusion start-ups in HK managing their projects, and prior to joining CIS he has also co-founded a social venture in HK (WeLearn) focusing on experiential learning, where he built the organization from scratch, single-handedly closed sponsorship deal with donors in Shanghai.
 Under CIS, Chung is mainly responsible for managing existing projects and relationship management with angels and current partners.